kjamison/brainmontageplot/README.md

 # brainmontageplot

-Generate brain surface ROI figures multiple viewpoints and combine them together.
+Generate brain surface ROI figures with multiple viewpoints and combine them together.
 Can be used from command line.

-Requirements: python3, nilearn (for main plotting functions), numpy, scipy, nibabel, PIL, pandas
+Requirements: python3 (<3.11 for now!), nilearn (for main plotting functions), numpy, scipy, nibabel, PIL, pandas.
+See [requirements.txt](requirements.txt)

 [atlas_info.json](atlases/atlas_info.json) contains information about the currently supported atlases to map ROIs to surface vertices.
 * fs86: FreeSurfer Desikan-Killiany 68 cortical gyri + 18 aseg subcortical.